Some general tips for analyzing the Codification's text:

 Entity replaces words such as company, organization, enterprise, firm and preparer.

 Shall replaces "is" "required to," "must" and similar terms

 Would and should are used to represent examples and hypothetical situations

-Then, click Registered User Login and enter the username and password you have received from your professor.
+Then, click FASB User Login and enter the username and password provided by your professor

 Use quotation marks for searching phrases (two words or more) Example: "preexisting gains and losses"

 Additional ways to search in the Professional View and CCH Accounting Research Manager:

 Cross Reference enables researchers to cross reference between the superceded standards and the Codification.
 Either: Enter the information about the earlier standard to learn where in the Codification the language is now located, or enter information about the Codification to identify the standards that contain the language referenced in the Codification.
 See Cross Reference help.

 Join Sections enables researchers to select Codification content that spans multiple topics and subtopics.
 A topic and section must be selected.
 See Join Sections help.